 Another study has shown some correlation between the levels of oxidants in the air and eye irritation at certain times of the year.
 The presence of aerosol is also suggested to be a critical factor.
 Oxidants can dissolve in the tear film and acidify it, further irritating the mucous membrane of the eye.

-Commonly found air pollutants in metropolitan cities include:
+Some of the air pollutants that are commonly found in metropolitan cities include:

-- Allergy with severe itching, redness, discharge, swelling of the eyes and difficulty in opening them
+- Allergy with severe itching, redness, discharge, swelling of the eyes, and difficulty in opening the eyes

 - Increased risk of infections